 Smell: Vanilla, Malt, Shortbread Biscuit, Fresh Fruit, Honey, Sponge Cake and Orange Marmalade.

 Taste: More flavour than promised by a relatively pedestrian nose.
 Honey, Caramel, Toffee, Butterscotch, Malt, Lemon, Shortbread and Chili powder.

-Value for Money: Another intriguing single cask from the SMWS.
-Completely unlike anything you’d find in an official GlenDronach bottling and affordably priced at £55.
+Thoughts: Another intriguing single cask from the SMWS.
+It’s completely unlike anything you’d find in an official GlenDronach bottling and it’s quite affordably priced at £55.

-Of course, a consumer picking up this bottle in the hopes of owning a traditional GlenDronach may be sorely disappointed with what they find, but that is the beauty of the SMWS – there’s no distillery name on the label.
-Instead, we are given a flavour category and some tasting notes, from which to make our decision.
-There is no adhering to brand identity here, there is simply natural presentation of cask strength, single cask whisky based on flavour – not reputation.
+Of course, a consumer picking up this bottle in the hopes of owning a traditional GlenDronach might be sorely disappointed but that’s the beauty of the SMWS.
+There’s no distillery name on the label.
+There is no brand identity here, just naturally presented, cask strength, single cask whisky that’s based on flavour, not reputation.

 The Scotch Malt Whisky Society is a unique members only whisky club which releases an array of new single cask bottlings each month.
 Members not only gain access to this monthly out turn, but also to the purpose built members rooms in Society venues in Edinburgh and London.

 For more information on joining the Scotch Malt Whisky Society, click here.